aquasecurity/trivy/README.md

 ```
 $ trivy image --format template --template "@contrib/sarif.tpl" -o report.sarif  golang:1.12-alpine
 ```
-This SARIF format can be uploaded to GitHub code scanning results, and there is a [Trivy GitHub Action](https://github.com/aquasecurity/trivy-action) for automating this process.
+This **SARIF** format can be uploaded to GitHub code scanning results, and there is a [Trivy GitHub Action](https://github.com/aquasecurity/trivy-action) for automating this process.

-Trivy also supports an [ASFF template for reporting findings to AWS Security Hub](docs/integration/security-hub.md)
+Trivy also supports an [ASFF template for reporting findings to AWS Security Hub](docs/integration/security-hub.md).
 ### Filter the vulnerabilities by severities

 ```